Woman charged with kidnapping of 5-year-old from Overton, boy returned to family - NewsBreak

 Woman charged with kidnapping of 5-year-old from Overton, boy returned to family

-SMITH COUNTY, Texas ( KETK ) – A 5-year-old boy who was at the center of an Amber Alert on Monday after being abducted from Overton has been returned home and his alleged abductor has been charged with kidnapping.Teen charged with Murder gets 15 years in prison
+SMITH COUNTY, Texas ( KETK ) – A 5-year-old boy who was at the center of an Amber Alert on Monday after being abducted from Overton has been returned home and his alleged abductor has been charged with kidnapping.Officials: 5-year-old Overton boy at center of Amber Alert found safe

 According to Smith County Sheriff Larry Smith, Pamela Medlock, 59, was arrested on Monday after being stopped by a Texas State Trooper on I-20 near Colorado City, Texas.